krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 }
 ```

 Next we'll need a function that, when called with a cell index, eliminates the resolved value from the constraint lists referenced by the results of `getCrossIndicesFromCell()`.
-We'll assume this function always gets called on a constraint list with just one value remaining and throw otherwise, and we'll use iterator syntax to access the remaining value in our set object:
+We'll assume this function always gets called on a constraint list with just one value remaining (and throw otherwise), and we'll use iterator syntax to access the remaining value in our set of constraints:

 ```js
 const propagateFromResolvedCell = (originalState, cellIndex) => {